Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

 1. On the **New Application Insights Resource** page, specify the following information:

    > [!NOTE]
-   > If this is your first time creating an Application Insights resource you can learn more by visiting the [Create an Application Insights Resource](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource) doc.
+   > If this is your first time creating an Application Insights resource you can learn more by visiting the [Create an Application Insights Resource](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource) article.

    * Enter the **Name** for your Application Insights resource.
    * Specify your **Subscription**, **Resource group** and **Location**.